anpandu/anpandu.github.io/_posts/2020-01-01-inserting-1-million-data-into-bigquery-table.md

 	<!-- <figcaption><a href="http://www.flickr.com/photos/80901381@N04/7758832526/" title="Morning Fog Emerging From Trees by A Guy Taking Pictures, on Flickr">Morning Fog Emerging From Trees by A Guy Taking Pictures, on Flickr</a>.</figcaption> -->
 </figure>

 In this new architecture, we add two more components.
-First is `Buffer` and second is shannel `c2`. `Buffer` receive string data from `c1`, collect it temporary into an array with length `n`, and then send it to `c2` simultaneously.
+First is `Buffer` and the second is channel `c2`. `Buffer` receive string data from `c1`, collect it temporary into an array with length `n`, and then send it to `c2` simultaneously.
 Let's run it as a goroutine.

 ```go
 // Put string data to a buffer and send it to another channel